cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 `rel:ancestor` and `rel:descendantOf` are themselves defined as transitive and the inverse of each other.
 Summing all of that up, it means that a reasoner can completely reconstruct a genealogical line without human intervention.
-An instance of this will be illistrative.
+An instance of this will be illustrative.
 Without needing to encode by hand Laidcnén has 2301 ancestors.

 This is incredibly powerful.
 It means that only a minimum of